 What do I need to do as an IMC Member?

-- IMC Members will be provided an opportunity to submit an expression of interest (EOI) for becoming a ServeGate Member
+IMC Members will be provided with an opportunity to submit an expression of interest (EOI) for becoming a ServeGate Member

-- ServeGate will send a membership kit that will contain a due diligence form for you to complete and send back to ServeGate for processing and acceptance
+ServeGate will send a membership kit that will contain a qualification questionnaire for you to complete and send back to ServeGate for processing, due diligence and acceptance

 - For any IMC members who may not presently meet the requirements of membership, ServeGate will provide guidance on how to progress your membership application.